zhusz/CVPR15-CFSS/README.md

 ## Common Errors
 1. Why does the function `svmtrain` or `svmpredict` prompt errors?

    Please note Matlab itself contains such two functions, and their interface is slightly different from those in libSVM.
-Please make sure you have include the path to libSVM.
+Please make sure you have included the path to libSVM.

 ## License
 BSD-3, see `LICENSE` file for details.